neznajko/hack/README.md

 another terminal and type `tail -f hack.log` than from _Command Mode_ type `zebug ${BgrClr}` this will give the current value of background colour. _Command Mode_ is the working horse mode of _hack.sh_, you can draw anything just by typing commands.
-There are no public and private methods here but to be used properly some of the commands should be invoced by their wrapper (not rapper, thanks God) functions or their shortcuts.
+There are no public and private methods here but to be used properly some of the commands should be invoked by their wrapper (not rapper, thanks God) functions or their shortcuts.
 For example to draw a pixel, one has to specify 4 things background and foreground colours, text and SGR, the last one is a parameter that will make the text bold or blinking etc.
 It is possible to set up _BgrClr_ directly by typing `BgrClr="r;g;b"`, where _r_, _g_, and _b_ range from _0_ to _255_, but that won't update the Colour Tab.
-Similary coz of the undo functionality one has to use the shortcut `d` rather then `Draw`.
+Similarly coz of the undo functionality one has to use the shortcut `d` rather then `Draw`.
 Zo now we are going to dance, I'll make a move and you'll repeat after me are you ready?
 Let's go!
 1. Start _hack.sh_, now type